 As a turnaround consultant, these are familiar statements that I hear before a company shifts into serious business survival issues.
-You may be overly confident or helplessly hopeful, looking for the simple solution; the quick fix.
+You may be overly confident or helplessly hopeful, looking for the simple solution, the quick fix.
 You may not have experienced how much momentum a failing company can generate in the wrong direction before it is just too late to fix it.

 Money is not a cure for business survival

 Companies often faced with the challenge of a downturn look for additional funding from bankers or other sources to alleviate the current experiences.
-There is an unquestioned belief that the business is right and it requires just a little more revenue to offset debtor ledger issues and the need for investment in the business.
+There is an unquestioned belief that the business is right, and it requires just a little more revenue to offset debtor ledger issues and the need for investment in the business.
 They believe increased finance will free up the business to create more revenue.
 Wrong!

-More money creates more debt and rarely does a company need more debt to remedy top-line results and regain cash flow.
+More money creates more debt, and rarely does a company need more debt to remedy top-line results and regain cash flow.
 Debt is most often a temporary approach to an often complex issue.
 The issue being your sales business is failing to deliver sufficient results to counterbalance the costs in the company.

-Companies often compensate the underperformance of the sales organisation with market and customer feedback and therefore relinquish the responsibility of the results.
+Companies often compensate for the underperformance of the sales organisation with market and customer feedback and therefore relinquish the responsibility for the results.
 The fact is the company is out of alignment through its sales organisation and needs remedial action taken before any momentum will be regained.
 Only when momentum is in place can debt be repaid.

-Before borrowing more money, ensure you have sufficient alignment, momentum, talent and discipline in place that the debt can be repaid.
+Before borrowing more money, ensure you have sufficient alignment, momentum, talent and discipline in place so that the debt can be repaid.

 Working your way out of business survival mode

 Interestingly, during times of survival, companies often create the best products, reinvent themselves in the market and improve their operational efficiencies and performance capability.
 It takes conflict, disaster or impeding loss for companies to really challenge themselves to move forward.
-Otherwise, it becomes just a nice thing to do rather than a have to do discipline.
+Otherwise, it becomes just a nice thing to do rather than a have-to-do discipline.